Harry-Chen/thu-learn-lib/README.md

   - Automatic retry logging in when fetching failed and `CredentialProvider` is provided (thanks to mayeths)
   - Add unit tests using `jest` (thanks to mayeths)
   - Filter out `null` values in `getSemesterIdList` API
+  - Switch to `https://learn.tsinghua.edu.cn/` from `learn2018` permanently
+  - Add extra permission in demo web extension to avoid problems caused be new default same-site policy in Chrome 80

 - v1.1.4
   - Return empty array if any content module is disabled